Code-blize/geosim-futo/README.md

 # GeoSim FUTO

-A Generative AI-Enhanced GIS Project for 3D Terrain Reconstruction and Environmental Change Simulation around the Federal University of Technology Owerri (FUTO), Nigeria.
+**GeoSim FUTO** is a Generative AI-enhanced GIS project for 3D terrain reconstruction, environmental vulnerability mapping, and scenario-based inundation simulation around the Federal University of Technology Owerri (FUTO), Nigeria.

+The project combines geospatial interpolation, terrain analysis, weighted flood susceptibility modeling, interactive 3D visualization, and data-grounded Generative AI scene prompting in a single end-to-end workflow.

+---

 ## Overview

-GeoSim FUTO is a geospatial data science project that transforms real elevation point data from the FUTO environment into an interactive 3D terrain model.
-The project combines GIS, Python, environmental simulation, and Generative AI concepts to build an immersive system capable of visualizing terrain and simulating environmental change.

-This project was developed as a learning-driven exploration of how geospatial data can be reconstructed into meaningful 3D environments and enhanced for future AR/VR applications.
+This project was developed as a learning-driven GIS and data science workflow using real elevation point data from locations around FUTO and nearby communities.
+The study reconstructs terrain from sparse sampled points, analyzes surface characteristics, identifies environmentally vulnerable zones, simulates inundation scenarios, and translates GIS outputs into immersive scene prompts for future AR/VR-style visualization.

+Rather than using Generative AI to invent terrain, the project uses real GIS-derived terrain and environmental metrics as the foundation, while Generative AI is applied as a grounded scene-generation and storytelling layer.

+---

 ## Project Aim

-To develop a GIS-based system that reconstructs the FUTO terrain from elevation point data, simulates environmental change, and explores the use of Generative AI for immersive geospatial visualization.
+To develop a GIS-based environmental modeling workflow that reconstructs terrain from real elevation points, identifies flood-prone zones, simulates environmental change, and integrates Generative AI for immersive geospatial visualization.

+---

 ## Objectives

-- Clean and organize real-world geospatial elevation data from the FUTO area
+- Organize and analyze real-world elevation point data around FUTO
-- Interpolate scattered elevation points into a continuous terrain surface
+- Compare interpolation methods for terrain reconstruction
+- Select the most suitable interpolation method using validation
-- Visualize the terrain in 2D and 3D
+- Derive terrain products such as contours, slope, and terrain classes
+- Build a flood susceptibility model using weighted overlay
-- Simulate environmental change scenarios such as flood vulnerability
+- Simulate mild, moderate, and severe inundation scenarios
+- Create interactive 3D terrain and environmental risk visualizations
-- Explore the integration of Generative AI for scene enrichment and future immersive visualization
+- Generate data-grounded AI prompts for immersive environmental scene design

-- Build a reproducible project structure suitable for research and portfolio presentation
+---

 ## Study Area

-The study area covers locations around the Federal University of Technology Owerri (FUTO) and surrounding communities in Imo State, Nigeria, including Eziobodo, Obinze, Avu, Nekede, and Ihiagwa.
+The study area covers locations around the Federal University of Technology Owerri (FUTO), including surrounding communities such as Eziobodo, Obinze, Avu, Nekede, and Ihiagwa in Imo State, Nigeria.

+---

 ## Dataset

-The dataset currently consists of sampled elevation points with the following attributes:
+The project uses sparse elevation survey points with the following attributes:

+- Point ID
 - Longitude
 - Latitude
 - Elevation (m)
 - Location name

-Example data points include:
-- Church, Eziobodo
-- Girls Secondary School, Eziobodo
-- Gas Plant, Avu
-- Behind Geology Building, FUTO
+These measured points were used as the basis for terrain interpolation and subsequent environmental analysis.

+---

 ## Methodology

-The project workflow follows these stages:

-1. Data collection and cleaning
-   Elevation point data is structured into a clean tabular dataset.

-2. Terrain interpolation
-   Spatial interpolation methods are applied to estimate unknown elevation values between known sample points.

-3. Terrain visualization
-   The interpolated surface is visualized as a 2D surface map and a 3D terrain model.

-4. Environmental simulation
-   Terrain-based simulations are performed to identify environmentally vulnerable zones, such as low-lying flood-prone areas.

-5. Generative AI integration
-   Generative AI concepts are introduced to enrich the terrain scene, generate plausible environmental scenarios, and support immersive AR/VR-style experiences.

-## Tools and Technologies

-- Python
-- NumPy
-- Pandas
-- Matplotlib
-- SciPy
-- GIS concepts and terrain modeling
-- HTML-based interactive visualization
-- Generative AI concepts for scene enrichment
+The workflow followed these major stages:

+1. **Data loading and cleaning**
+   Elevation point data was structured into a clean tabular format.

+2. **Interpolation comparison and validation**
+   Four interpolation methods were compared:
+   - Nearest Neighbor
+   - Linear
+   - Cubic
+   - Inverse Distance Weighting (IDW)

+   Leave-One-Out Cross-Validation (LOOCV) was used to assess prediction reliability.
+IDW was selected as the most practical method because it provided complete prediction coverage and stable performance for the sparse dataset.

+3. **Terrain analysis**
+   The selected IDW surface was used to generate:
+   - Contour map
+   - Slope map
+   - Terrain classification map

+4. **Flood susceptibility mapping**
+   A weighted overlay approach combined:
+   - Elevation vulnerability
+   - Slope vulnerability
+   - Terrain-class vulnerability

+   This produced both continuous and classified flood susceptibility layers.

+5. **Scenario-based environmental simulation**
+   Mild, moderate, and severe inundation scenarios were created using terrain-based water-level thresholds to simulate how increasing inundation could affect the study area.

+6. **Interactive 3D visualization**
+   Plotly was used to create interactive browser-based 3D terrain and flood-risk scenes.

+7. **Generative AI integration**
+   GIS-derived environmental outputs were translated into:
+   - Semantic scene zones
+   - Data-grounded AI scene prompts
+   - Narrative summaries for communication and immersive visualization planning

+---

+## Key Results

+The project produced:

+- Interpolation comparison in 2D and 3D
+- Validation table for interpolation method selection
+- IDW-based terrain surface
+- Contour map
+- Slope map
+- Terrain classification map
+- Flood susceptibility map
+- Classified flood susceptibility zones
+- Scenario-based inundation simulation
+- Interactive 3D terrain and flood-risk HTML outputs
+- Semantic scene zoning for generative visualization
+- Data-grounded Generative AI prompts
+- Project narrative and abstract

+---

+## Generative AI Layer

+The Generative AI component of this project does not replace GIS analysis.
+Instead, it uses GIS-derived terrain, scene zoning, susceptibility patterns, and scenario metrics to generate grounded prompts for immersive environmental visualization.

+This makes the AI layer:
+- evidence-based
+- geographically informed
+- suitable for future AR/VR-style applications
+- useful for environmental storytelling and presentation

+---

 ## Project Structure